 Level 4—Other Evaluation Services

 The VR counselor consults with the PSART for information about providers from which TWC-VR has purchased services.

+Before authorizing the purchase any assistive technology with a cumulative cost greater than $5,000, the VR counselor must consult with the state office program specialist for assistive and rehabilitation technology (PSART).